 The queen conch belongs to the family Strombidae and is therefore considered to be a true conch.
 Its scientific name is Strombus gigas.
 It lives in the Caribbean Sea and the Gulf of Mexico and is also found in the Florida Keys.
 The animal can reach a length of one foot and a weight of five pounds.

 Like other members of its family, the queen conch moves with the aid of its modified operculum.
 It moves in a series of jerks, pushing itself forward on the strong and pointed operculum, which acts like a claw.
 This method of movement is slow but effective.

 The queen conch is most active at night but may be active during the day as well.
-Unlike the giant horse conch, the queen conch is a vegetarIan.
+Unlike the giant horse conch, it's a vegetarian.
 It feeds on algae and sometimes on the detritus that reaches the ocean floor.
 The snail scrapes algae from surfaces using its radula.

 During mating, the male conch inserts a tube under the female's shell and transfers sperm into her body.
-She stores the sperm until her eggs are ready to be fertlized.
+She stores the sperm until her eggs are ready to be fertilized.
 The eggs are laid in a sticky, rope-like structure.
-This becomes covered with sand, which camouflages the developing eggs.
+The rope becomes covered with sand, which camouflages the developing eggs.
 After three to five days, the eggs hatch into larvae.
 The larvae eventually undergo metamorphosis and become adults (if they aren't eaten by predators).

 The queen conch is a long-lived animal.
-It generally lives for 20 to 30 years but may live for as long as 40 years.
-It may not reach its potential lifespan, however.
-Queen conchs are collected for both their meat and their shells.
+It generally lives for 20 to 30 years but may survive for as long as 40 years if it isn't caught by a human.
+The animals are collected for both their meat and their shells.
 The meat is enjoyed as food and is used as fish bait.
 The shells are appreciated as ornaments and are also used to make jewelry.
-Overfishing of queen conchs is becoming a serious problem.
+Over-fishing of the species is becoming a serious problem.

 © 2011 Linda Crampton